Atlit (modern town): Archaeology

 In August 2021, marine archeologists headed by Yaakov Sharvit from Israel Antiquities Authority announced the discovery of 1,700-year-old coins weighing a total of 6 kg., dated back to the 4th century AD.
 According to Sharvit, coins demonstrated that they were assembled together and agglutinated because of oxidation of the metals.

+Wildlife

+Flamingos heading to Africa for the winter make migration stops in Atlit.

 Neighborhoods

 Neighborhoods in Atlit are Neve Moshe, Yamit, Giv'at HaPrahim, Giv'at HaBrekhot, Giv'at Sharon, Shoshanat HaYam, HaGoren, Yafe Nof, Argaman, Hofit, Savyonei Atlit and Allon.
 Atlit is in immediate vicinity of the villages Neve Yam and Ein Carmel.